menu

 jasmine_sprout:/

-The build.prop file on an Android device contains system properties and build information that are applied throughout the operating device.
+The build.prop file on an Android device contains system properties and build information applied throughout the operating device.
 Properties are stored in key-value pairs.
-The file is stored in the /system folder and it is loaded every time the device is booted.
+The file is stored in the /system folder and is loaded every time the device is booted.

-Some custom builds/rooting apps modify the build.prop on the Android device and modify some of the properties that can only be done by a root user.
+Some custom builds/rooting apps modify the build.prop on the Android device and change some of the properties that can only be done by a root user.

-We can use the following code in our app to detect if the properties are modified or not.
-Some of the properties that are usually modified are ro.debuggable and ro.secure.
+We can use the following code in our app to detect if the properties are modified.
+Some properties that are usually modified are ro.debuggable and ro.secure.

 private String[] propsReader() {